 We don’t need to wait to be matched because there are surrogates waiting for the intended parents.
 In order to begin a cycle for surrogacy, and it would depend on which cycle, I guessing frozen, we would just need to consider the cycle of the surrogate mother and we can start the program in the second phase of her menstrual cycle.

 What is surrogacy?

 Let us make things straight – surrogacy is not a fad or a whim.
-This method has been successfully since 1986.
-Surrogacy is a fertility solution for women and men for whom pregnancy (even with the help of IVF) is not medically possible, too risky to the mother’s health or simply not possible because the intended parents are male same sex couple.
+This method has been successful since 1986.
+Surrogacy is a fertility solution for women and men for whom pregnancy (even with the help of IVF) is not medically possible, too risky to the mother’s health or simply not possible because the intended parents are a male same-sex couple.